pjeby/prop-schema/README.md

 By the way, the `filter` function is actualy *optional*: if you omit it, the check will always fail, and so the error will always be thrown!
 This is useful to add at the end of an `.or()` chain, to provide a more-informative error message.
 It will only be invoked if all other attempts to validate the property have failed, so you can use it to list out all the possible kinds of values the property type accepts.

-### Extending And Customizing
+### Schema Objects and Customization

-While `props-schema` offers sensible default behaviors, some use cases may require customizing or extending how construction works or how properties are stored, descriptors are generated, etc.
+While `props-schema` offers sensible default behaviors, some use cases may require customizing or extending how construction works, properties are stored, descriptors are generated, etc.

-So, to support these use cases, the `props()` function and `props.Base` constructor look for and invoke a variety of special methods on your class's prototype, so your classes can take more control over these processes.

-If you create your class using `props(schema)` or by inheriting from `props.Base`, your class' prototype will already include the default implementations of these special methods.
-This means that if you want to invoke the default implementations from within your overrides (and are using ES6, CoffeeScript, etc.) you can use `super` to do so.

-However, if you are using plain, "class-less" Javascript, or if you create your own class without inheriting from `props.Base`, you can call a special method's default implementation from your override using:

-* `props.Base.prototype.__whatever__.call(this, ...)`

-Note that you *only* need to define the special methods you want to override, whether or not you are subclassing `props.Base`.
-If your prototype doesn't include or inherit a given special method, `prop-schema` automatically falls back to default behavior for that method.
+So, to support these use cases, the `props()` function allows you to provide an extra argument that contains various "extension methods", to override various aspects of property storage and instance initialization.
+Specifically, you can call `props(specifiers, extensions)` to create a class with the given extensions, or `props(ExistingClass, specifiers, extensions)` to add the extensions to an existing class.

 Currently, there are five special methods you can override to customize constructor behavior and property storage.
+These methods already exist by default on newly-created schemas, so you only need to supply the ones you want to customize.

 #### Constructor Behavior

 The default constructor for `props.Base` accepts any number of arguments, as long as they are all either plain objects or instances of the current class.
 Plain object arguments are checked for invalid names (i.e. ones not listed in the schema), and all properties are initialized using the first match found in the arguments.
 Argument precedence is left-to-right, such that the right-most arguments supply defaults for arguments to the left.

-These behaviors are all controlled by the following special methods, which you can override to change them:
+These behaviors are all controlled by the following `__schema__` methods, which you can customize by adding them to your schema's `extensions`:

+* `.propertiesFrom(source,...)` -- returns an object with one own-property for each property in the schema, initialized to the default value or the first value supplied by any of the given sources.
+If none of the sources has a value for a `required` property, an error is thrown.
+It's called by `props.Base()` in order to get an object's initial properties, and can be overridden to change argument precedence or the handling of `required` properties.

-* `__validate_initializer__(arg)` -- throws an error if `arg` isn't a plain `Object` or an instance of the current class.
-If a plain object, it also calls `this.__validate_names__(arg)` to check for unrecognized properties.
-It is called once for each argument passed to `props.Base`, before all the arguments are passed to `__initialize_from__()`.
-Can be overridden to change what type of objects are acceptable data sources for initialization.
+* `.toInitializer(arg)` -- throws an error if `arg` isn't a plain `Object` or an object with a compatible schema.
+(That is, a schema with at least one property in common with the current schema.)
+If a plain object, it also calls `.validateNames(arg)` to check for unrecognized properties.
+If it's an object with a compatible schema, the compatible properties will be extracted and returned in a plain object.
+It's called by `.propertiesFrom()` to convert each of its arguments to a usable data source.
+Can be overridden to support extracting data from other sorts of objects.

-* `__validate_names__(arg)` -- throws an error if arg has any own-properties that aren't listed in this class's schema.
-(Called by `__validate_initializer__` when an argument is a plain object.)
+* `.validateNames(arg)` -- throws an error if arg has any own-properties that aren't listed in this class's schema.
+Returns `arg` otherwise.
+(Called by `.toInitializer()` when an argument is a plain object.)
 You can override this to e.g. ignore unrecognized properties.

-* `__initialize_from__(source,...)` -- initialize the current instance by searching each `source` for all property names in the schema, with earlier values overriding later ones.
-If no argument defines a property, it's initialized to the default value for that property.
-(Unless it's required, in which case an error is thrown.)
-Override this if you want to change the precedence order, or the handling of `required` properties.

-Note that, before any of these methods are called, `props.Base` will first invoke the `__setup_storage__()` method to initialize property storage; see the next section for more details.)

 #### Customizing Storage

-By default, the values of schema-based properties are stored in a non-enumerable `__props` property on an object, but you can change this by overriding *both* of the following methods in your classes:
+By default, the values of schema-based properties are stored in a non-enumerable `__props` property on an object, but you can change this by supplying *both* of the following extensions when creating your schema:

-* `__setup_storage__()` -- creates a non-enumerable `__props` property for storing property values.
-(Called by the `props.Base` constructor before argument processing.)
+* `.setupStorage(ob, values?)` -- Set up property storage for `ob`, optionally initializing them using `values`.
+The default creates a non-enumerable `__props` property on `ob` for storing property values, containing a copy of the schema `.defaults`, and then setting any properties contained in `values`.
+(This method is called by the `props.Base` constructor, passing in `.propertiesFrom(arguments...)`.)

-* `__prop_desc__(name, spec)` -- returns an ES5 property descriptor for the given property name and specifier.
+* `.descriptorFor(name, spec)` -- Return an ES5 property descriptor for the given property name and specifier.
 The default returns something like:

 ```javascript
 {